michaela260/up-next-backend/README.md

 key = Fernet.generate_key()
 key = key.decode("utf-8")
 ```
 Do not save this key in your project code or commit it to github, instead save it in your project .env file as CRYPT_KEY.
+This key will be used to encrypt the Spotify Refresh Token before sending it to the application front-end.

 In order to access this back-end API wrapper from the front-end of the application, you will need to deploy it to a secure server (https).
 I used [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) for deployment.
 After deploying to Heroku, you will need to add your environment variables there as well.
 See [here](https://devcenter.heroku.com/articles/config-vars) for instructions about adding environment variables to Heroku, and use the same variables that you stored in your .env file.

 To run the app itself, download the [front-end repository](https://github.com/michaela260/up-next-frontend) and its dependencies, and build the app on an iPhone 11 or simulator with iOS 13.2+.

 ## App Features
----

 1. User can enter their location, a playlist name, and a music genre and get back a Spotify playlist of songs by artists with upcoming concerts in their area
 2. The created playlist is saved to the user's spotify account
     - The playlist includes a top song by each artist in the given genre with an upcoming concert in the user's area

 ## Learning Goals
----
 - Develop an iOS app using Swift and XCode
 - Build an API wrapper back-end using Python and Flask
 - Implement an authorization flow with OAuth 2 in a mobile application